also @ TechSpot: Bill Gates is once again the richest person in the world

 Too lazy to type long commands ??
 Or you have some long replies or jokes you use a lot ??
 Give them their own short aliases in a very easy way in the fully configurable alias section.
 You can even program the Function keys.

-This is a small update that addresses a number of issues reported by users since the last release.
-It includes improvements, changes and fixes to a number of features, including:
+This is a small update that adds features and addresses a number of issues reported by users since the last release.
+It includes improvements, changes and fixes, including: